ConfederacyOfGaia/Gaia/players-guide.md

 - For critical hits, roll to confirm the crit (Pathfinder-style).
 If confirmed, instead of rolling double the number of dice, add the normal number of dice to the max damage that a single roll could do.
 E.g., a crit with a 1d8 weapon would deal 1d8+8, not 2d8.
 For a non-confirmed crit, roll double dice, as usual.
 This would apply for both PCs and monsters.
 - We will track [lifestyle expenses](https://www.dndbeyond.com/compendium/rules/phb/equipment#LifestyleExpenses) during downtime and long rests.
 - [Sleeping in armor](https://www.dndbeyond.com/compendium/rules/xgte/dungeon-masters-tools#SleepinginArmor) creates limitations on recovery.
+- Exhaustion does not affect death saves.

 #### Wait and See

 - *I give players a free skill proficiency on 4th/8th/12/16th and 19th level.
 This is because there's no way in 5E for players to get skills beyond training for 100's of days which isn't always actually practical in-game.* ([via](https://www.reddit.com/r/DnD/comments/8oie6g/what_are_your_house_rules/e03sty8/))
+- Critical hits leave a scar that only healing spells of 6th level and higher can remove.

 ### Rests